1. Docs

 Pulumi supports writing your infrastructure as code in the Python language running on any supported version.

-Install Python version 3.7 or later.
+Install Python.
 To reduce potential issues with setting up your Python environment on Windows or macOS, you should install Python through the official Python installer.

-pip is required to install dependencies.
+Either pip or poetry is required to install dependencies.
 If you installed Python from source, with an installer from python.org, or via Homebrew you should already have pip.
 If Python is installed using your OS package manager, you may have to install pip separately, see Installing pip/setuptools/wheel with Linux Package Managers.
 For example, on Debian/Ubuntu you must run sudo apt install python3-venv python3-pip.
+To install poetry follow the installation instructions.

 If you're having trouble setting up Python on your machine, see Python 3 Installation & Setup Guide for detailed installation instructions on various operating systems and distributions.